-- a. direct connection to the service area to provide continuity and appropriateness of care; - b. experience with adults 18 years of age and older with medical-complexities or physical disabilities; - c. policies and procedures that align with the CAP/DA policies and procedures; - d. ability to provide case management services through approved qualified professionals; - e. architectural requirement to support the requirement of current and future automated programs; - f. adequate staff to participant ratio based on acuity of need (appropriate case mix); - g. ability to collaborate with a network of providers, to ensure services the service authorization can be accepted within three (3) business days of submission; - h. qualified staff as described in above; - i. ability to make home visits as required and requested within established timeline; - j. provider enrollment, recertification, claim submission and prior approval inquiry training provided by NCTracks (GDIT); - k. evidence of fiscal soundness (evidence of financial statements) by having financial reserves on hand up to at least \$60,000 or more; and - 1. maintain an Advisory Committee to review, discuss and plan HCBS in the CME's community.
+- b. experience with adults 18 years of age and older with medical-complexities or physical disabilities; - c. policies and procedures that align with the CAP/DA policies and procedures; - d. ability to provide case management services through approved qualified professionals; - e. architectural requirement to support the requirement of current and future automated programs; - f. adequate staff to participant ratio based on acuity of need (appropriate case mix); - g. ability to collaborate with a network of providers, to ensure services the service authorization can be accepted within three (3) business days of submission; - h. qualified staff as described in above; - i. ability to make home visits as required and requested within established timeline; - j. provider enrollment, recertification, claim submission and prior approval inquiry training provided by NCTracks (GDIT); - evidence of fiscal soundness by having financial reserves on hand up to \$60,000 or more; and - 1. maintain an Advisory Committee to review, discuss and plan HCBS in the CME's community.

-6.4.2 Case Manager Staff Qualifications
+6.3.3 Case Manager Staff Qualifications

-a.
-The case manager or care advisor shall meet one of the following qualifications and successfully pass a background check that includes an abuse registry check:

-- Bachelor's degree in social work from an accredited school of social work, and one (1) year of directly related community experience (preferably case management) in the health or medical field directly related to homecare, long-term care, or personal care and the completion of a NC Medicaid certified training program within 90 calendar days of employment; - 2.
-Bachelor's degree in a human services or equivalent field from an accredited college or university with two or more years of community experience (preferably case management) in the health or medical field directly related to homecare, long-term care, or personal care and the completion of a NC Medicaid certified training program within 90 calendar days; - 3.
+- a.
+The case manager or care advisor shall meet one of the following qualifications and successfully pass a background check that includes an abuse registry check: - Bachelor's degree in social work from an accredited school of social work, and one (1) year of directly related community experience (preferably case management) in the health or medical field directly related to homecare, long-term care, or personal care and the completion of a NC Medicaid certified training program within 90 calendar days of employment; - Bachelor's degree in a human services or equivalent field from an accredited college or university with two or more years of community experience (preferably case management) in the health or medical field directly related to homecare, long-term care, or personal care and the completion of a NC Medicaid certified training program within 90 calendar days; - 3.
 Bachelor's degree in a non-human services field from an accredited college or university with two or more years of community experience (preferably case management) in the health or medical field directly related to homecare, long-term care, or personal care and the completion of a NC Medicaid certified training program within 90 calendar days; - 4.
-Nurse who holds a current North Carolina license with two (2) year or four (4) year degree and one (1) year case management in homecare, long-term care, personal care or related work experience and the completion of a NC Medicaid certified training program within 90 calendar days; or - 5.
-An individual with a bachelor's degree or who holds a nursing license as described above, without the number of years of experience, may be designated as an apprentice or a trainee and shall be hired to act in the role of case manager.
+Nurse who holds a current North Carolina license with two (2) year or four (4) year degree and one (1) year case management in homecare, long-term care, personal care or related work experience and the completion of a NC Medicaid certified training program within 90 calendar days, or b.
+Case Management Entity (CME) Supervisor Qualifications The case manager or care advisor supervisor shall meet one of the qualifications of a case manager or case advisor, possess three (3) or more years of directly related experience in the health or medical field directly related to homecare, long-term care, or personal care, one (1) of those years to have been in case management and successfully pass a background check that includes health care registry.

+5. An individual with a bachelor's degree or who holds a nursing license as described above, without the number of years of experience, may be designated as an apprentice or a trainee and shall be hired to act in the role of case manager.
 The supervisor of the case manager shall provide direct supervision and approve all waiver workflow documentation and tasks.